-We're a running club for girls ages 9 - 15, based in Cambridge, MA.
+We're a running club for girls ages 9 - 15.
 Our eight-week program is offered three times throughout the year and during those eight weeks, our Mentor Coaches train the girls for an end of season 5k race.
 We end each practice with a journaling and sharing session where the girls have the opportunity to reflect on topics such as goal setting, being kind to yourself and helping teammates.
 Title IX Girls Running Club is unique because of our mission.
 Girls and Mentor Coaches return season after season, year after year since we started in 2007.

 Me: Are the girls who join the Club natural runners?
 And are their families from diverse socioeconomic backgrounds?
 If so, is there financial aid or some kind of grant through Title IX that would allow them to participate?

 They enter at all different skill levels and require no running experience.
 We offer partial and full scholarships to those who are financially eligible.
-Club members come from diverse families and backgrounds and live in Cambridge, MA as well as surrounding communities.
+Club members come from diverse families and backgrounds.

 Me: As the mom of a tween who is more artsy than she is athletic, I would *love* to get her involved in Title IX Girls.
 For me and any moms who are working to convince our daughters to be more active (when it doesn't come naturally and they tend to fight it...), do you have any advice or suggestions?
 I'd love to be armed with convincing reasons why my daughter should give it a try!